samAmabile/LLMParse/README.md

 # LLMParse
-LLM Language Analysis Tool
+LLM Language Analysis and Corpus Creation Tool

 ## Overview
 **LLM Parse** is a language analysis and corpus creation tool for LLM language analysis.
-It captures and parses the language of chats with LLM models for linguistic analysis of words, tokens, lemmas, word frequency, and sentiment, with more to come.
+It captures and parses the language of chats with LLM models for linguistic analysis of words, tokens, lemmas, word frequency, and sentiment using the NLTK library.

+## File Breakdown
+**For Jeremy** I have refactored the code so that the classes are in different files. 'main.py' is the main call to the program.
+I tried to get the most up-to-date version of your branch for all the relevant classes to presere everything you have been working on.
+**Files:**
+* **main.py** main file, calls to appmanager and initiates program
+* **encorporator.py** holds just the Encorporator class now
+* **llm_access.py** holds access to Gemini via GeminiChat and GeminiChatCloud.
+Has all the additional ML functions
+* **llm_access_surplus.py** holds access to DeepSeek and GPT
+* **appmanager.py** holds the AppManager class with all user interface, main menus
+* **requirements.py** has all requirements/dependencies, updated to include scikit-learn, panda
+* **/sample files** has sample files generated from the program
+* **master_corpus.txt** now has only LLM generated content, and is updated with every chat
+* **master_prompts.txt** holds a log of all prompts.
+* **master_chat_log.txt** what was previously master_corpus.txt, now has the entire running log of chats, with both prompt and response and the identifier tags "USER" and "MODEL"/"ASSISTANT"
 ## Features
 * **Terminal-Based Chat:** chat with LLM models from command line
+* **Generate Large Data Sets:** generate sets of questions for automated prompt-response to generate larger sets of data quickly
-* **NLTK Tools:** analyze your chat based using NLTK functions: FreqDist, Lemmatize, Sentiment Analysis
+* **NLTK Tools:** analyze your chat based using NLTK functions: FreqDist, Lemmatize, Sentiment Analysis, comparison with the Brown corpus
+* **Detect LLM Content** train model to discern Human vs LLM generated content
-* **Master Corpus:** generates a master corpus of LLM language for broader study
+* **Master LLM Corpus:** generates a master corpus of LLM language for broader study

 ## To Install

-To install, clone the repo "https://github.com/samAmabile/LLMParse" run with command: py encorporator.py (details below)
+To install, clone the repo "https://github.com/samAmabile/LLMParse" run with command: py main.py (details below)

 ### Requirements

 * **Python:** version 3.10 or higher
 * **API Key:** your api key to access each of the LLM models
-* **Plus:** NLTK, google.genai, openai, glob.
+* **Plus:** NLTK, google.genai, openai, scikit-learn, panda.
 See requirements.txt for all imports

 ### Setup:
 1. **Clone Repository:**